Yes No Share to Facebook

 [13] Much has been written on how probable or likely a harm needs to be in order to be considered reasonably foreseeable.
 The parties raise the question of whether a reasonably foreseeable harm is one whose occurrence is probable or merely possible.
 In my view, these terms are misleading.
 Any harm which has actually occurred is “possible”; it is therefore clear that possibility alone does not provide a meaningful standard for the application of reasonable foreseeability.
 The degree of probability that would satisfy the reasonable foreseeability requirement was described in The Wagon Mound (No. 2) as a “real risk”, i.e. “one which would occur to the mind of a reasonable man in the position of the defendan[t] . . . and which he would not brush aside as far-fetched” (Overseas Tankship (U.K.) Ltd. v.
 Miller Steamship Co.
 Pty., [1967] A.C.
 617 (P.C.), at p.
 643).

 [14] The remoteness inquiry depends not only upon the degree of probability required to meet the reasonable foreseeability requirement, but also upon whether or not the plaintiff is considered objectively or subjectively.
 One of the questions that arose in this case was whether, in judging whether the personal injury was foreseeable, one looks at a person of “ordinary fortitude” or at a particular plaintiff with his or her particular vulnerabilities.
 This question may be acute in claims for mental injury, since there is a wide variation in how particular people respond to particular stressors.
 The law has consistently held — albeit within the duty of care analysis — that the question is what a person of ordinary fortitude would suffer: see White v.
 Chief Constable of South Yorkshire Police, [1998] 3 W.L.R.
 1509 (H.L.); Devji v.
 Burnaby (District) (1999), 180 D.L.R.
 (4th) 205, 1999 BCCA 599; Vanek.
 As stated in White, at p.
-1512: “The law expects reasonable fortitude and robustness of its citizens and will not impose liability for the exceptional frailty of certain individuals.
+1512: “The law expects reasonable fortitude and robustness of its citizens and will not impose liability for the exceptional frailty of certain individuals.”

 Conclusion

-Negligence law involves the review of whether a person acted carelessly and should be held liable for harm caused through such carelessness to another person.
-As part of the question of whether conduct was careless, the question arises as to whether the resulting harm was foreseeable.
+Negligence law involves the scrutiny of whether an individual acted without proper care and should be held accountable for the harm caused to another person.
+A component of the scrutiny into whether actions were without proper care involves the inquiry into whether the harm caused could be rationally seen as a possibility.
 If the harm was reasonably unforeseeable, then liability for the harm fails to arise.